Football: Ibrahimovic in dock, Leicester win again

 Referee Kevin Friend also sent off Bournemouth's Andy Surman for two bookable offences, although he had to be reminded by United left-back Luke Shaw that the midfielder had already been booked.

 "Who can I blame?"
-Mourinho said.
+Mourinho said of United's latest Old Trafford flop.
 "Ourselves.
 Nobody else.
 We missed big chances."

-Leicester's resurgence continued as they beat Hull 3-1 to pull five points clear of the relegation zone.
+Elsewhere, champions Leicester continued their smooth adaptation to life after Claudio Ranieri by winning 3-1 at home to fellow strugglers Hull to pull five points clear of the relegation zone.

 The champions beat Liverpool 3-1 last Monday in their first game since the sacking of popular manager Ranieri and caretaker coach Craig Shakespeare saw them record back-to-back wins for the first time since last April.